 But ultimately, it doesn’t matter what the reason is.
 If your student is struggling, or doing poorly in a class, you worry.
 You want to help.
-Perhaps he should come home more often so you can check his progress and his academic planner.
-Perhaps you should call him every evening to make sure he is doing his work.
+Perhaps they should come home more often so you can check progress and their academic planner.
+Perhaps you should call them every evening to make sure they are doing homework.
 Perhaps you should speak to the professor.
-Perhaps you should buy a duplicate set of textbooks so you can consult on the assignments to make sure he understands the material.
+Perhaps you should buy a duplicate set of textbooks so you can consult on the assignments to make sure they understand the material.
 (True story, it has happened!)
-Perhaps you should just pull him out of school.
+Perhaps you should just pull them out of school.

 Wait!
 It’s time to take a breath.

 None of these options is the answer.
 You’ll still worry.
-There’s really no way to get around that, but your student needs to find his own solutions.
-This doesn’t mean that you can’t consult and help your student think through his options.
+There’s really no way to get around that, but your student needs to find their own solutions.
+This doesn’t mean that you can’t consult and help your student think through the options.
 That’s part of your coaching role.
 So here are some options to discuss with your student.

 - Have you talked to your professor about the problem?
 Students are often reluctant to go to the professor to discuss their struggles.
 They may be afraid that the professor will judge them, or decide they aren’t capable.
 They may be nervous about talking to the professor because they are uncomfortable with face-to-face conversations.
-Encourage your student to start by talking to the professor about his difficulties.
-He should be specific about his problems and ask for help.
+Encourage your student to start by talking to the professor about their difficulties.
+They should be specific about their problems and ask for help.
 Most professors want their students to do well and will offer suggestions.

 - Have you worked with a tutor?
 Most colleges have a tutoring center with either professional or peer tutors.
 These tutors are trained to recognize learning barriers and to help the student understand the material.
 Starting early with a tutor and staying consistent can be the difference between failure and success.